Collectors: Then and Now

 By the numbers, the hobby is experiencing more advertising trade card buyers today than at any time in its history.
 These pages will explore the generations: “Original” Collectors from the 1800’s, “Modern Pioneer” Collectors from the 1900’s, and the “21st Century” Collectors building “new” collections today.

 1992: The child on Dave’s lap is his son, Evan.
-Dad is now gray, and Evan in now 6’4″ with a degree in Philosophy and is now studying Architecture.
+Dad is now gray, and Evan in now 6’4″ with a degree in Philosophy and now has a career in Architecture.

 “TCCA members gather around census leader Bill Mobley to examine a variant during the Soapine census meeting.
 Dozens of ‘uncataloged’ Soapine stock cards turned up at the meeting, leading to animated discussions about which cards should be included.